OpenNMT/OpenNMT-tf/docs/training.md

   export_on_best: bleu
 ```

 These models are saved in the model directory under `export/<step>`.
-See also the *Serving* section for more information about exported models.
+See also [Serving](serving.md) for more information about exported models.

 ### Early stopping